Managed Agent Memory¶

 Page operations accept only relative paths and reject traversal outside pages/.
 Page writes, appends, and deletes do not edit houmao-memo.md.
 Use memo set or memo append when you want to author memo text, and use memory resolve --path <page> when you need the page-relative path, memo-relative link, absolute path, existence, and kind for a page.

-Managed homes also install the houmao-memory-mgr system skill by default through the agent-memory set.
+Managed homes also install the houmao-memory-mgr system skill by default through the closed core set.
 Use that skill when the agent itself is asked to inspect, append to, prune, or reorganize the managed memo or contained pages; it routes through the same supported houmao-mgr agents memory ... commands and preserves the free-form memo model.

 Ownership¶